 A fun indoor game is learning scentwork with your dog.
 One way is to take your dog’s food and hide it around your room or the house.
 Then release your dog to find the hidden treasure.
 To start with, make the hiding spots relatively easy to find as your dog is learning and to encourage them to participate.
 As they get more experience, you can make the hiding spots harder.
 This can also be done in and around your own backyard!

 While you can use a variety of treats for the aforementioned activities, the easiest thing that we do is to use your dog’s normal kibble.
 As your dog learns to love learning and playing they will do so for even dry food.
 It is good to mix it up though and vary the treats and food to keep your dog engaged.

-Terra has been on Nulo™ dry food the past couple of months.
+Onto another update which is that Terra has been on Nulo™ dry food the past couple of months until now (December).

 Nulo is pet nutrition inspired by world class athletes.
 Nulo believes it’s important to not only stay physically active, but to pay attention to what you put into you and your pet’s body.
 We couldn’t agree more.
 America’s waistline seems to be expanding, and much of that is because of the food we eat.
 Even someone who exercised multiple times a week and chose to eat ‘health’ food actually gained weight which was showcased in the documentary “Fed Up.”
 Terra’s coat has become super shiny and soft while on the food.
 She has lost a little bit of weight and doesn’t seem as itchy overall either.
 She hasn’t had stinky gas, and her stools have been solid and compact.